-\\ Portfolio included and begins in DMFT 710, continuing throughout the duration of the program.
-Candidates complete 36 mentorship hours and 180 supervisory session hours to apply for AAMFT Approved Supervisor Designation (according to AAMFT, supervision must be for duration of 18 months or greater).
-Supervision concentration courses must be taken one session at a time.
+^{}Portfolio included and begins in DMFT 710, continuing throughout the duration of the program.
+Candidates can complete 36 mentorship hours and 180 supervisory sessions to apply for AAMFT Approved Supervisor Designation.
+(Must be for duration of 18 months or greater).
+Courses must be taken individually, one session at a time.
+Also, prior to the start of the concentration students must complete a DMFT Supervision Concentration Agreement Application that provides expectations for the courses (located in IC Portal).